 Jewellery Care Guide

-Pearls and other organic or porous gemstones should be protected from the alcohol or acids in make-up, perfume and hairspray.
+Gold, pearls and other organic or porous gemstones should be protected from the alcohol or acids in make-up, perfume and hairspray.
 Always put your jewellery on last, after your perfume has dried.

 Protecting gold jewellery

-Most of our gold jewellery is made with 18 carat gold.
+Most of our gold jewellery is made with 18K gold.
 Due to the purity of the metal, it is quite soft, and therefore needs to be treated with care.

 It is therefore best to wear your rings on your non-leading hand and remove them if you know you are about to embark on an activity that may expose them to risk.

-Some of our 18 carat gold jewellery is plated with rhodium, which can give it either a bright, polished white gold finish, or a black sleek appearance.
+Some of our 18K gold jewellery is plated with rhodium, which can give it either a bright, polished white gold finish, or a black sleek appearance.

 Although gemstones are some of the hardest natural materials in the world, the cut and setting can make them vulnerable.
 Larger stones in particular should be worn and stored with care.

 Porous gemstones, including amber, turquoise, opals and pearls may be stained by oils or liquids, so it’s particularly important to avoid contact with face creams, sun tan lotion and household chemicals.

 Porous gemstones are more susceptible to damage when hot, so avoid wearing jewellery to the beach, where the sea salt, sun and sand could easily mar the appearance of your gems.